-Health professionals often worry about how to document sensitive issues, including substance abuse, trauma, and a variety of psychiatric diagnoses.
+Clinicians often worry about how to document sensitive issues like substance abuse, trauma, and some psychiatric diagnoses.
 Inviting patients to read these notes presents new challenges.
-Here are some things to consider when writing open therapy notes.
+We offer some considerations when writing open therapy notes:

-The invitation is important.
+- The Invitation is Important.
 Whether patients choose to engage with the notes or not, the simple act of inviting them to read their notes helps establish a safe environment for discussion.
 And patients who do read the notes are often relieved to see what their therapist is writing.
-This type of transparency can lead to more mutual trust and enhance the therapeutic relationship.
+This type of transparency can lead to more mutual trust, thereby enhancing the therapeutic relationship. - Promote transparency.

-Promote transparency.
 It's natural to want to curb or avoid some challenging conversations with patients, but as part of an overarching strategy, transparency may encourage more open and active communication.
-Unless you believe a conversation might harm your patient, a good rule of thumb is to write about things you discussed and, conversely, to discuss with your patients content you will write about.

-Avoid or define medical jargon.
-Spell out acronyms and abbreviations.
-We've learned that patients don't expect health professionals to change the way they write notes.
-Still, small changes can help make the note more useful for patients between sessions.

-Use plain language.
-Open notes can reinforce trust when the notes are transparent and respectful, but they can diminish trust when notes are disrespectful or don't accurately represent a session.
+Unless you believe a conversation might harm your patient, a good rule of thumb is to write about things you discussed (and conversely, to discuss content you will write about) with your patients. - Avoid or Define Medical Jargon, and spell out acronyms and abbreviations.
+We've learned that patients don't expect clinicians to change the way they write notes.
+Still, small changes can help make the note a more useful tool for patients between sessions. - Use Plain Language.
+OpenNotes can reinforce trust when the notes are transparent and respectful, but they can diminish trust when notes are disrespectful or don't accurately represent a session.
 Using 'plain language' helps.
-As an example, some patients have expressed concerns that the term 'affect dysregulation' might be a judgmental term.
-In this case, it's an easy switch to simply use the word 'upset.'
-Still, it's important to explain to patients that there are professional standards and health insurance requirements that need to be satisfied.
-Again, explaining and setting expectations is key and is a requirement for proper informed consent.
+As an example, some patients have expressed concerns that the term "affect dysregulation" might be a judgmental term.
+In this case, it's an easy switch to simply use the word "upset."
+Still, it is important to explain to patients that there are professional standards and health insurance requirements that also need to be satisfied.
+Again, explaining and setting expectations is key and is actually a requirement of proper informed consent.

-Engage patients in the documentation.
+- Engage Patients in the Documentation.
 Let your patients know that it's okay to ask, "How are you going to document this?"
 This doesn't mean that the patient decides what can or cannot be written.
-It may be helpful to communicate that while the patient has a right to access to the record, the health professional must still satisfy professional requirements and standards.
+It may be helpful to communicate that while the patient has a right to access to the record, the clinician must still satisfy professional requirements and standards. - Develop Options if the Patient's Access to Notes Could Carry More Risk than Benefit.

-Develop options if a patient's access to notes may carry more risk than benefit.
 You may decide with the patient to keep the notes closed, or to monitor or sequester certain notes.
 You may discuss embargoing a note until a future date, or you might suggest reading the note together.
 Therapists may want to revisit these options at any point during treatment.